How the internet is being threatened

 The EU is close to passing a copyright reform law to update its copyright laws for the digital age.
 In many respects, the reforms are necessary to protect content creators’ and artists’ rights.
 However, two poorly-written articles are threatening to have a damaging effect on the freedom of expression online.
 These effects probably wouldn’t be limited to the EU, which is large enough to affect many website’s policies around the world.

 The problem with Article 13 is that it would force major online content platforms like Youtube, Imgur, and perhaps even Facebook to severely restrict content uploads.
 The way the article does this is by making content platforms responsible for copyright violations.
 When a content platform receives millions of uploads per day, the only way it can protect itself from this liability is by automatically filtering copyrighted content.
 Without human oversight, which would be impossible, these filters wouldn’t be able to distinguish between fair use and true copyright violations.
-The result?
-Everything from innocent memes and political satire to bonafide copyright violations gets banned.

 The goal of Article 13 is to help protect content creators from copyright violations, which is a noble goal.
 However, the writers of the article don’t seem to have considered the collateral damage of this heavy-handed solution.
-We need to convince them that the law needs to be re-written.

 Article 11 would make content sites like news websites be able to charge platforms like Facebook for hosting links to their websites.
 Again, the heart of the law is arguably in the right place, but it would only serve to chill the sharing and dissemination of content online.